lf-lang/reactor-c/core/federated/RTI/README.md

 If you would like to go back to the non-DEBUG mode, you would have to remove all contents of the `build` folder.

-**Note:** To enable HMAC authorization, use the following build commands instead:
+**Note:** To enable simple HMAC-based authentication of federates, add `-DAUTH=ON` option to the cmake command as shown below:

 ```bash
 mkdir build && cd build